Homebuilders Will Sell With Rising Interest Rates And Slower Sales

 Higher Delinquencies and Tighter Credit

-The Capital One Financial Group (NYSE: COF) miss is a perfect example of what is going on in the economy.
+The Capital One Financial Corporation (NYSE: COF) miss is a perfect example of what is going on in the economy.
 Capital One missed its latest earnings by some 22%.
 The company has to set aside money for loan losses as well as writing down loans.
 Delinquency rates are moving upwards again.
 This is resulting in lenders tightening credit and will restrict future credit.

 Incomes are not increasing.
 While there have been some strong expenditures going into the end of 2016, these expenditures came from credit.
 Now, those loans are coming due and individuals are missing their payments on these loans.
 Expenditures are going to contract if individuals are strapped with payments.